 In electronic circuits, a clock signal is generated by an oscillatory circuit that produces periodic voltage pulses.
 For a molecular clock, we choose reactions that produce sustained oscillations in the chemical concentrations.
-With such oscillations, a low concentration corresponds to logical value of zero; a high concentration corresponds to a logical value of one.
-Techniques for generating chemical oscillations are well established in the literature.
-Classic examples include the Lotka-Volterra, the "Brusselator" and the Arsenite-Iodate-Chlorite systems [6, 10].
-Unfortunately, none of these schemes are quite suitable for synchronous sequential computation: we require that the clock signal be perfectly symmetrical, with abrupt transitions between the phases.
+With such oscillations, a low concentration corresponds to logical value of zero; a higher concentration corresponds to a logical value of one.
+Techniques for generating chemical oscillations are very well-known in the literature.
+Classic examples include the Lotka-Volterra, Brusselator and Arsenite-Iodate-Chlorite systems [6, 10].
+However, none of these schemes are quite suitable for synchronous sequential computation.
+We require that the clock signal be perfectly symmetrical, with abrupt transitions between the phases.

-Here we present a new design for a four-phase chemical oscillator.
+Here we present a new design for a 4-phase chemical oscillator.
 The clock phases are represented by molecular types R(ed), G(reen), B(lue), and Y(ellow).
-First consider the reactions:
+First consider the reactions